 Form and Genre of Humanist Greek

-Hellenostephanos II symposion
+Hellenostephanos II symposion in online sessions

 The questions of form and genre have been in the centre of literary theory since the Poetics and Rhetoric of Aristotle, even if we cannot yet see explicit rules regarding lyric poetry in these works.
 After Horace and Perrotti, the Early Modern poetic theory reached its summit in Scaliger’s Poetics, being already both descriptive and prescriptive, and presenting a foundation for the development of main genres of Neo-Latin poetry, such as described by Ijsewijn.